 Individual Therapy

-During individual therapy, you will meet with a therapist or counselor one-on-one to discuss your addiction and any other issues you may be struggling with.
-This safe space allows you to share your thoughts and feelings without judgment.
+During individual therapy sessions, you will have the opportunity to work closely with a dedicated therapist or counselor in a private setting.
+This personalized approach allows for in-depth discussions about your addiction and any other challenges you may be facing.
+The safe and supportive environment created during these sessions encourages you to freely express your thoughts and emotions without fear of judgment.

 Group Therapy